 Discussion: In a democracy, society has come together to agree on what should be illegal and what shouldn’t be.
 Authoritarian societies might make many mores and taboos laws (such as the heavy policing of littering in Singapore), while liberal societies will only pass laws about the most severe contraventions of social norms.

-Severity: This is the highest level of severity of all the four types of norms.
+Severity: This is the highest level of severity of all four types of norms.
 If you break a law, you may find yourself in a lot of trouble.

 Cultural vs Social Norms